RolandKoenig/RolandK.AvaloniaExtensions/README.md

  - Automatically set FluentThemeMode at startup to OS theme (on Windows)

 # Samples
-Here you find examples to most of the features of RolandK.AvaloniaExtensions.
-All of these features work for themselves and are self-contained.
+Here you find examples to the features of RolandK.AvaloniaExtensions.
+Most of these features work for themselves and are self-contained.
 They have no dependencies to other features of RolandK.AvaloniaExtensions.